 The personnel of most auxiliary police battalions were composed of two categories of officers: forced recruits and volunteers.
-Among the former were ideologically motivated nationalists and locals, including not only those who attempted to evade deportation to Germany for forced labor, but also POWs.
-Because of this, up to two million Red Army soldiers died or were killed in German camps by February 1942 alone.
-In these conditions, serving in the police could indeed emerge as the only salvation, so many who consented were purely motivated by survival.
-However, as historian David Rich has indicated, men were de facto freed from captivity after joining the police, so “the question of whether or not to stay, and how to serve further, depended entirely on a captive’s personal will.”
+Among the latter were ideologically motivated nationalists and locals.
+Forced recruits included not only those who, since 1942, had attempted to evade deportation to Germany for forced labor, but also POWs.
+Because of this, up to two million Red Army soldiers died or had been killed in German camps by February 1942 alone.
+In these conditions, serving in the police could indeed emerge as the only salvation, so many who consented to join were purely motivated by survival.
+However, as historian David Rich has indicated, men were effectively freed from captivity after joining the police, so “the question of whether or not to stay, and how to serve further, depended entirely on a captive’s personal will.”
 In February 1942, the Germans offered POWs to sign a two-year contract enlisting them in the 115th Schutzmannschaftsbatallion.
 At least 10 explicitly refused, after which they were sent to the Darnytski camp (but were soon released).
 The other several hundred decided to continue their service within the newly formed battalion.

-While the collective portrait of the UPP and “closed battalions” remained almost unchanged throughout the occupation, the regular personnel of the UCP, on the contrary, underwent the largest reconfiguration.
+While the collective portrait of the UOP and “closed battalions” remained almost unchanged throughout the occupation, the regular personnel of the UCP, in contrast, underwent the largest reconfiguration.
 This process began following mass arrests of OUN-M members, particularly Chief Bida.
 Since then, the nationalists were gradually eliminated from the UCP, causing a personnel vacuum that the Germans decided to fill through more professional and loyal officers.
 Starting in February 1942, the employment office and other institutions steered people with a higher education toward serving in the UCP.
 Professional Soviet lawyers, who to some extent in no way identified themselves with the pro-Ukrainian camp, later rose to senior police positions even outside Kyiv.
-Additionally, older people with a higher education level or more experience working in relevant bodies aspired to work as detectives, while energetic youth without the corresponding education and experience became agents.
-The archived criminal files available to me reveal that the average UCP officers were former Soviet militiamen and communists, as well as Russians and Volksdeutsche.
-Additionally, the specificity of the personnel of the UCP, as a structural entity of the German security service, was in the concentration of careerists who were more loyal to the Nazis, people with anti-Soviet views, and others.
+Additionally, older people with a higher education level or more experience working in relevant bodies aspired to work as investigators, while energetic youth without the appropriate education and experience became agents.
+The archival criminal files available to me reveal that the average UCP officers were former Soviet militiamen and communists, as well as Russians and Volksdeutsche.
+Additionally, the specific nature of the personnel of the UCP, as a structural entity of the German security service, was in the concentration of careerists who were more loyal to the Nazis, people with anti-Soviet views, and others.